thejunto/handbook/content/workflow.md

 Every day, we work at the same time during 4 hours.
 We have an #accountability channel on Slack where we post our plan for the day during the first 10 minutes of our 4-hour sprint.
 After that, each one of us work on their own tasks.

 Since we're all in Slack, we respond within 5 minutes.
-'Being available' is the metric we use to make sure we're all together on the same floor.
+'Being available' is the metric we use to make sure we're all together on the same 'floor'.
 Because of this, we make sure to announce if we'll be away at some moment.

 **Consequences:**